 The Other Option: Punk and Hardcore in SE Asia

-The idea of The Other Option documentary appeared in 2009 when Aussie punk-rocker Rohan Thomas began producing his D.I.Wireless Podcast.
-At that time Rohan was looking for bands to interview for his podcast, when he came across a punk band from the Gold Coast in Australia called Not OK, who have just recently returned from an extensive South East Asia tour.
-Two things immediately got stuck in his head: The fact there was actually a DIY hardcore punk scene in South East Asia to speak of; and how come a relatively unknown, local band end up getting to play shows overseas.
+The idea for The Other Option documentary came about in 2009 when Australian punk rocker Rohan Thomas began producing his D.I.Wireless podcast.
+At the time, Rohan was looking for bands to interview for his podcast when he came across a punk band from Australia’s Gold Coast called Not OK, who had just returned from an extensive tour of Southeast Asia.
+Two things immediately stuck in his head: The fact that there was actually a DIY hardcore punk scene to speak of in Southeast Asia, and how a relatively unknown local band ended up playing shows overseas.

 The Establishing of the DIY Touring Circuit